Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 These skills later became essential in building large-scale digital ecosystems.

-While managing family businesses, Paul’s life changed after a pivotal conversation with longtime friend Ray
+While managing family businesses, Paul’s life changed after a pivotal business conversation with longtime friend Ray at a local bar known as Raffles.
+Ray suggested a revolutionary idea for the time:

 “Let’s build a website to sell these products.”